ImDarkTom/LlamaPen/README.md

 - 🛠️ Renders markdown, think text, LaTeX math.
 - ⚡ Keyboard shortcuts for quick navigation.
 - 🗃️ Built-in model & download manager.
+- 🔌 Offline & PWA support.
 - 🕊️ 100% Free & Open-Source.

 ## Setting Up

 A [guide for setup](https://llamapen.app/guide) is included on the site.
 We've tried to make setup as smooth and straightforward as possible, letting you configure once and immediately start chatting any time Ollama is running.

 Once set-up, you can start chatting.
 All **chats are stored locally** in your browser giving you complete privacy and near-instant chat load times.

 ## Contributing

 Contributing/running locally is also made as straightforward as possible.
 To get a local version of LlamaPen running on your machine, follow these steps:

 ### 0. Prerequisites

 Make sure you have installed:

 - [Git](https://git-scm.com/downloads)
 - [Bun](https://bun.sh/) (1.2+)

 ### 1. Download

 ```bash
 git clone https://github.com/ImDarkTom/LlamaPen
 cd LlamaPen
 ```

 ### 2. Install dependencies

 ```bash
 bun i
 ```

 ### 3. Run

 ```bash
 bun dev
 ```